chadlwm/ShareFiles/KafkaOffsetMonitor/README.md

 # KafkaOffsetMonitor

-kafka 0.9.x save the consumers offset with kafka as default, not zookeeper. so  [KafkaOffsetMonitor-assembly-0.2.1.jar](https://github.com/quantifind/KafkaOffsetMonitor) could see nothing about consumers, at the same time,  KafkaOffsetMonitor-assembly-0.2.1.jar not support option `--offsetStorage` as the [doc](https://github.com/quantifind/KafkaOffsetMonitor) description.
+kafka 0.9.x save the consumers offset with kafka as default, not zookeeper. so  [KafkaOffsetMonitor-assembly-0.2.1.jar](https://github.com/quantifind/KafkaOffsetMonitor) couldnot see anything about consumers, at the same time,  KafkaOffsetMonitor-assembly-0.2.1.jar not support option `--offsetStorage` as the [doc](https://github.com/quantifind/KafkaOffsetMonitor) description.

-But, we can rebuild from source, new KafkaOffsetMonitor's version will be 0.3.0, this version supperts option -offsetStorage.
+But, we can rebuild from source, new KafkaOffsetMonitor's version will be 0.3.0, this version supperts option `--offsetStorage`.

 all the steps as follow: